texfaq/texfaq.github.io/FAQ-isitanum.md

 `\ifinteger` according to whether the argument was an integer.

-Of course, all this kerfuffle would be (essentially) void if there was a simple means of ''catching'' TeX errors.
+Of course, all this kerfuffle would be (essentially) void if there was a simple means of "catching" TeX errors.
 Imagining an error-catching primitive `\ifnoerror`, one might write:
 <!-- {% raw %} -->
 ```latex